November 3, 2021

 Too many devices and appliances plugged into one circuit can overload your home’s power supply.
 Ideally your circuit breaker will trip during a surge but in worst case scenarios, excessive live voltage can start an electrical fire.

-As you add devices to your home, the power supply may become inadequate.
-If you have indicators like fuses or circuit breakers tripping, or lights dimming, it’s time to carefully look at your circumstances before equipment failure, fire, or other problems arise.
+As you add electricity consuming devices like frost-free refrigerators, clothes dryers, power tools and other appliances to your home, you risk inadequate power to supply them all.
+If you notice indicators like fuses or circuit breakers tripping, or lights dimming, it’s time to carefully look at your electrical system before you experience equipment failure or even a fire.

 5 Causes of Inadequate Power in Your Home

 Let’s focus on how to stop an electrical fire by addressing the ways your home electrical supply might be inadequate for your needs.

 Your service panel is the metal box, often in your basement, that houses your circuit breakers.
 It’s where electricity enters your home from outside.

 When the overall demand from total electrical devices in your home is greater than what your panel can supply, your service panel is likely to fail, frequently.
 Excess demand indicates that the panel rating is less than needed or that your panel might be limiting capacity because it has no space left for additional fuses or circuit breakers.

 In either case it’s time to make a circuit map to calculate demand and compare it with the capacity of the main panel to supply.
 If you find the power demand is less than the capacity and there is no room for more breakers, then a sub-panel might be the answer.
 Conversely, if the overall demand is greater than the main panel ability to supply, then you will need a licensed electrician to install a new main service panel.

 Another use for the circuit map is to determine if demand on the circuits is greater than the amperage rating of the circuit controlling it.
 It’s important to note peak demands of appliances that may draw more power on starting and create a power surge that trips the breaker.